JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 For example, you have been working in a feature branch and modified the model.
 Before merging, it is necessary to create a diff changelog describing the changes in this branch only.

 Depending on the setup, there might be no DB that is always in sync with the main branch.
-Things get even more complicated when you need to merge not into the main branch, but some other state of the application (for example, into a release branch).
+Things get even more complicated when you need to merge changes into a state of the application other than the main branch, such as a release branch.
 It may be simply impossible to keep a database dump for each release.
 JPA Buddy offers a simpler solution:

 1. Checkout the target branch (for example, main or release)
 2. Create a snapshot of the model in that branch